Randrey0/kelompok1_rentalpsMobile/README.md

 ## Features

-The Klinik App comes with the following features:
+The Rental PS App comes with the following features:

 - User authentication (login and logout)
 - Patient registration